TEACHERS can connect to the EDUCATOR’S GUIDE for curriculum-based support.

-This document will help educators of all levels use www.garnetsjourney in the classroom, as an oral history digital tool that helps everyone better understand the effects of the Indian Residential School system.
-It was developed by a teacher with the Ottawa-Carleton District School board.
+This document will help educators of all levels use www.garnetsjourney in the classroom, as an oral history digital tool to gain knowledge about the effects of the Residential School system.
+Completed in 2020 by Ontario teacher Stephanie Lett, it builds on the first guide originally developed by Deirdre Buckley-Mckie, a teacher who worked for the Ottawa-Carleton District School board.

 - An introduction to Garnet Angeconeb, the website and to each video on the site

-- Curriculum connections from grade five up to post-secondary subjects
+- Material based on current curricula from grade five up to post-secondary subjects

 - Lesson plans including background information, summaries of each video, discussion questions, terms to know, and research and inquiry suggestions